-The company's sale process is highly consultative due to the highly technical nature of the equipment.
-During a typical sales process, a salesperson makes several visits to the customer's facility to conceptually discuss the production requirements, footprint and configuration of the proposed equipment.
+The company's sale process is highly consultative due to the highly technical nature of the equipment, especially in the case of the full processing line solutions.
+During a typical sales process, sales people make several visits to the customer's facility to conceptually discuss the production requirements, footprint and configuration of the proposed equipment.
 The company employs a technically proficient sales force, many of whom have previous technical experience with the company as well as education backgrounds in food science.
+The sales strategy of the company is fostered with Protein and Bakery Innovation Centers in Chicago, Dallas and India, that are available for development with technical performance and product testing for customers.

-The company's products are marketed through a network of distributors, dealers, designers, and home builders to the residential customers.
+The company's products are marketed through a network of distributors, dealers, designers, select online retailers and home builders to the residential customers.
 The company markets and sells its products to these channels through a company-employed sales force.
 The company's products are distributed through a combination of an independent network of distributors and its wholly owned distribution operations.
-The company's wholly owned distribution operations were established in connection with the Viking and related Viking Distributors' acquisitions and include two primary customer support centers and regional warehouse and logistic operations, which stock products and service parts for the respective region.
+The company's wholly owned distribution operations include two primary customer support centers and regional warehouse and logistic operations, which stock products and service parts for the respective region.
+To supplement the sales and distribution network, the company has invested in residential showrooms in Chicago, New York City, Orange County and Dallas (coming soon in 2021).